-In 2020, we formed The Abolish the Tax Lien Sale Coalition to bring attention to the speculation and displacement fueled by New York City’s tax lien sale.
-Over the past four years, our coalition has led the call for an abolition of the tax lien sale and the creation of a new, equitable debt collection system that works for all New Yorkers.
+In April 2020, following the leadership of East New York CLT, we formed the Abolish the NYC Tax Lien Sale Coalition to bring attention to the speculation and displacement fueled by New York City’s tax lien sale.
+Our coalition led the call for an abolition of the tax lien sale and the creation of a new, equitable debt collection system that works for all New Yorkers.
 We conducted outreach to countless homeowners and tenants, produced reports, held rallies and press conferences, and beat the drum about the predatory nature of the lien sale.
+After years of our advocacy and organizing, the City Council and Administration has finally recognized that the lien sale exacerbates inequity.

-- Comprehensive notice that will let owners know the exemptions they may be entitled to, payment plans available to them, and other options they can use to avoid being included in the lien sale.
+- Comprehensive notices that will let owners know the exemptions they may be entitled to, payment plans available to them, and other options they can use to avoid being included in the lien sale.

 Testimony

-Testimony to the City Council Housing and Buildings Committee on Proposed Legislation to Restart City Foreclosure Program for “Distressed” Properties (10/4/2023): “Thank you so much for accepting our comments on the Housing Rescue and Resident Protection Act today.
+Testimony to the NYC City Council Housing and Buildings Committee on Proposed Legislation to Restart City Foreclosure Program for “Distressed” Properties (10/4/2024): “Thank you so much for accepting our comments on the Housing Rescue and Resident Protection Act today.
 We are thrilled that we share a priority for using municipal debt collection as a strategy for tenant protection, increasing cooperative homeownership opportunities and the preservation and development of homes and other community assets.
 We also share the Council’s urgency to bring a city foreclosure program for distressed properties back online as a tenant protection measure–the longer we don’t have such a program, the more tenants make their homes in buildings that are not safe for their occupancy while landlords shirk their obligations to maintain safe housing..”
 (Hearing video, 9/30/2024).

 Testimony to the NYC Council Committee on Finance (6/18/2024): I am very encouraged that the reauthorization bill the Committee Chair plans to introduce this week incorporates many new preventative measures to divert indebted low income homeowners from the lien sale, provide new options for them to stay in their homes and will require HPD to inspect some rental buildings that are included in the lien sale process (those with a lien to value ratio of 15% and inclusion in two of four proceeding lien sale notice processes).
 That being said, TakeRoot hopes that there is still room for improvements before the bill is voted on by the full Council: (1) Incorporate tenants!
 (2) Limit the authorization term to three years.
 (3) Reveal who puts the trusts together.
 (4) Keep public control of debt on problem properties.